 The marketing industry is filled with more tactics to consider than you can count and a host of strategic solutions positioned to address challenging pain points.
 Every once in awhile, the opportunity arises to hone in on a persistently untapped channel to create a new marketing category.

-Did you know that 74% of consumers identify word-of-mouth as a key influencer in their purchasing decision?
+Did you know that 74% of consumers identify referral marketing as a key influencer in their purchasing decision?
 To put it simply, customers value share-worthy experiences and have gotten used to passing on good news to others.

 So, I have a confession to make.
 A year ago, I had no clue “referral marketing” was anything but a buzzword.
 I certainly didn’t know referral marketing software existed.
 Sure, I understood the value of referrals (I’ve been a marketer for many years — it’s hard not to understand the value of organic word-of-mouth).
 But referral marketing?
 In my experience, referrals weren’t truly optimizable or scalable — two core characteristics of any modern marketing strategy.